|

 [in-depth review of the current state of Virtual Archaeology--the theories, the goals, the methods, and the projects; from special sessions on the subject at the Computer Applications and Quantitative Methods in Archaeology conference in Barcelona, Spain, 1998]Bawaya, Michaelfor other works by Forte, see also: Forte

-[review of the current state of virtual archaeology, with examples and discussion by leading practioners around the world, including Donald H. Sanders, president of Learning Sites, with images from our work and the allied Inst. for the Visualization of History, Inc.]
+[review of the current state of virtual archaeology, with examples and discussion by leading practioners around the world, including Donald H. Sanders, president of Learning Sites, with images from our work and the allied Institute for the Visualization of History, Inc.]

 Calliope Magazine